 For most people attempting to achieve good control, four or more tests a day are usually required.
-Readings should always be recorded, as well as the food or carbs eaten and medications or insulin doses taken.
+Readings should always be recorded, as well as the food or carbs are eaten and medications or insulin doses taken.
 This information received can then be used in adjust, insulin doses, medications, meal planning, and exercise to greatly improve blood sugar levels.
-Although testing can clarify unclear symptoms, the major reason to test is to improve your blood sugar results, and to maintain excellent results once control targets are achieved.
+Although testing can clarify unclear symptoms, the major reason to test is to improve your blood sugar results and to maintain excellent results once control targets are achieved.

 |Blood Glucose Level Targets:|

-|Post-meals--2 hours||less than 180 mg/dl|
+|Post-meals–2 hours||less than 180 mg/dl|

 How often should I test?

 The frequency and timing of tests will vary depending on an individual’s therapy, goals, and resources.
 When any changes occur in food, exercise, medications, illness, or travel, more testing should occur.

 - Type 1: before meals and bedtime, 1-2 hours after meals and during the night as needed.